 2.1 The Board of Director has appointed an Audit Committee in accordance with the requirement of the Stock Exchange of Thailand with a term of office of 3 year to perform specific duties and to propose matters for consideration or acknowledgement by the Board.
 The Audit Committee has rights and duties as set out in the Scope of Responsibilities of the Audit Committee and has qualifications according to the criteria prescribed by the SEC.

-2.2 The Board of Directors appointed a Remuneration Committee and a Nomination Committee.
-The entire Board, except for directors with conflicts of interest, will consider the criteria for and form of remuneration to the directors and present its opinion to the Board, which the Board must propose to the shareholders’ meeting for approval.
-The Board will also consider the criteria and process for nomination of persons with appropriate qualifications to serve as directors, as well as select persons according to the determined nomination process and present its recommendation to the Board, which will propose to the shareholders’ meeting to appoint as directors.
+2.3 The Board of Directors appointed a Nomination Committee with the entire Board, except for directors with conflicts of interest, being responsible for considering the criteria and process for nomination of persons with appropriate qualifications and is in accordance with the business strategy of the Company to serve as directors, as well as select persons according to the determined nomination process and present its recommendation to the Board, which will propose to the shareholders’ meeting to appoint as directors.
+For the process of recruiting the said persons, the Company shall select from the Thai Institute of Directors (IOD)’s list of chartered directors and from persons in various fields by considering their qualifications, seniority and work experience.

 3.1 The Board’s duties and responsibilities should include the following matters: